• Video file

 Twin Earth is a Swiss game studio with a focus on gameplay innovation.
 We believe that gaming is the ideal medium and that it's potential has not yet been fully uncovered.
 Our goal is to explore what is possible within gaming and push the boundaries with every one of our titles.

 Our team has its roots in the Half Life modding community, where we have invented the Zombie coop genre with BrainBread, a multiplayer coop survival zombie shooter, and pushed character customization in the sci-fi team shooter Public-Enemy.
-Our team consists of industry veterans, who have worked on titles such as Ryse, The Climb, and Morphies Law and have shipped titles on all major platforms.

 We currently explore new themes with the game Elementary Trolleyology, a mobile & PC game about you, a toxic workplace, and morality.
 We also work on a unique combination of voxel sandbox and tower defense with Castle Craft, a third-person game where you build unique castles and defend them against hordes of enemies in siege battles of epic proportions.